arcaneframework/arcanefem/README.md

 Welcome to the repository showcasing Finite Element Method (FEM) based solvers developed using the Arcane Framework.
 The FEM solvers/algorithms here are optimized for both CPU and GPU-based parallel computing environments.

-Before diving into the samples provided, please ensure you have installed a recent version (3.7+) of the Arcane Framework.
+Before diving into the samples provided, please ensure you have installed a recent version (3.14.4) of the Arcane Framework.

-## How to test a solver  ##
+## How to test  ##

 It is simple **compile**$\rightarrow$**execute**$\rightarrow$**visualize**